 What’s so exciting about watching a flower blossom?

 In the case of Oenothera elata, aka Hooker’s evening primrose, the yellow blossom almost the size of the palm of your hand opens most of the way in just a few seconds.
-When people see video of it, they usually think it’s a time-lapse.
-On the best nights at our house, it happens over 100 times in about 40 minutes (unfortunately, the deer wiped out most of the 2021 crop).
+When people see video of an evening primrose opening, they usually think it’s a time-lapse.
+On the best nights at our house, it happens over 100 times in about 40 minutes.

 A few years ago, our friend Russ of Yosemite Hikes fame took this one-minute video in our yard.
 It will give you a sense of how fast the evening primrose opens.
-This real time, not at all sped up:
+This real time, not a time lapse:

 This shorter video is a time-lapse that shows a five blossoms opening in 15 minutes and 17 seconds, compressed into about 12 seconds.

 The evening primrose is a biennial.
 The first year it grows with just a basal cluster of leaves — no stalk and no flowers.
-It’s just putting out leaves and capturing as much solar energy as it can to store in its roots for the big show the next year.
+It’s just putting out leaves and captures as much solar energy as it can, storing that energy in its roots for the big show the next year.

 More on the evening primrose

 - Calflora database for information on distribution and such

 - Calphoto for lots of photos

 Notice the supporting cast in that video.
 It looks almost like a hummingbird when you first see it flying, but you will soon see that it is the gorgeous White-lined Sphinx Moth (Hyles lineata).